-Anticipated Date of Report Completion The Report was submitted on August 13, 2013.
+Anticipated Date The Report of Findings was completed on January 15, 2012.
+The of Report Remedial Report was submitted on August 13, 2013.
 Approval of the Remedial Report was issued on February 26, 2014.
-On October 31, 2014, a letter was issued by USEPA that agrees to extend the October 15, 2015 construction deadline set forth in paragraph 25 of the Consent Decree to January 8, 2016 in order to construct and achieve full operation of the projects approved under the Mud Run Pump Station Remedial Report.
+On October 31, Completion 2014, a letter was issued by USEPA that agrees to extend the October 15, 2015 construction deadline set forth in paragraph 25 of the Consent Decree to January 8, 2016 in order to construct and achieve full operation of the projects approved under the Mud Run Pump Station Remedial Report.
 The projects marked with will require an Achievement of Full Operation date of January 8, 2016 to be in compliance with the Consent Decree.
 The other projects are not required to be completed by January 8, 2016 since the anticipated I/I reductions were not used in determining the required storage basin capacity to meet the Consent Decree requirements.

-Project Cost Mud Run District Capacity Improvements - \$0.00 Incurred During Mud Run Pump Station & Storage Basin - \$1,788.13 Reporting Period Mud Run District I/I Repairs - \$0.00 Mud Run District I/I Rehabilitation - \$0.00 Sevilla Trunk Sewer Reconstruction - \$85,133.31
+Project Cost Mud Run District Capacity Improvements - \$0.00 Incurred During Mud Run Pump Station & Storage Basin - \$0.00 Reporting Period Mud Run District I/I Repairs - \$0.00 Mud Run District I/I Rehabilitation - \$0.00 Sevilla Trunk Sewer Reconstruction - \$1,241,673.36